 One big factor that sets LNHT apart from others is the way I structure my pricing.
 Instead of charging a monthly rate for training/riding whether a horse gets worked 30 days or 15 days a month, I charge by the day so that owners are only getting charged for the days their horse is worked.
 For example, if weather, ranch duties, or my clinic schedule only allows me to ride 15 days a month, that's the number of days that you'll be charged for, not 30.

 I take pride in honest & frequent communication.
 When your horse comes to me for training, you can rest assured that you will be kept up-to-date with your horse's progress through general updates, photos, & videos.
-In 2020, my goal is to do a live session periodically with each horse via the Soloshot app or Facebook so owners can tune into to see what we're working on & how the horse is progressing.
-Horse owners will have the opportunity to download the Equilab app to their phone or tablet so that they can see data on their horse's rides on a daily basis.
+In 2021, my goal is to do a live session periodically with each horse via the Soloshot app or Facebook so owners can tune into to see what we're working on & how the horse is progressing.
+Horse owners will have the opportunity to download the Equilab app to their phone or tablet so that they can see data on their horse's rides on a near-daily basis.

 I have also incorporated bi-weekly physical condition photos sent to owners.
 I understand how hard it can be to send a precious horse to someone else for training, whether you know the trainer or not!
 I want owners to have peace of mind & to ensure an open line of communication on all aspects of your horse such as nutrition, physical & mental well-being, & training progress!

-With the training cost, I now include unlimited lessons at no extra charge while a horse is in training at LNHT & one lesson at no cost within four months following training.
+With the training cost, I now include unlimited lessons at no extra charge while a horse is in training at LNHT & one lesson at no cost within two months following training.
 It is essential that owners be a part of their horse's training so that they can make the most of it once they get their horse back home.
 One of my favorite quotes is:

 When a client comes to pick a horse up, I will walk into the pen to catch the client's horse unless a client is running short on time.
 Under almost no circumstances will a horse have been ridden before a client's arrival on pickup day.
 I will often pull the horses out in the morning for our last grooming session.
 This is my opportunity to spend a little more time with the horses as I will likely not see them again once they load up.